-(b) No-Show Withdrawal Process
+b.
+No-Show Withdrawal Process

-Instructors must monitor student attendance at the beginning of the term and must complete the no-show withdrawal (NSW) certification online process (manual backup available) for each class no later than the provided deadline date.
+Instructors must monitor student attendance at the beginning of the term, record attendance for all students for the first-class meeting (including students who WTH after the class start date), and must complete the no-show withdrawal (NSW) certification online process (manual backup available) for each class no later than the provided deadline date.
 Instructors will enter an NSW for each student who did not attend the required initial class session(s).
 For more information about when to issue an NSW, see NSW - No-Show Withdrawal.

-Note: this process MUST be completed even if there are no NSWs to report.
+- Attendance in an online class is defined as class engagement or participating in an academic related activity. - a.
+Note: this process must be completed even if there are no NSWs to report.